 The current surge of COVID in China has impacted forecasts for oil demand.
-The IEA are currently forecasting Chinese demand for 2022 to average 15.0m b/day (downgraded from 15.3m b/day a month before), a drop of 0.4m b/day versus 2021.
+The IEA is currently forecasting Chinese demand for 2022 to average 15.0m b/day, a drop of 0.4m b/day versus 2021.
 If this forecast proves accurate, it will be the first annual drop in China's consumption of oil this century.
-Against this, the IEA expect Chinese demand to rise in 2023 to 16.0m b/day, as the impacts of COVID are unwound.
+The IEA expects Chinese demand to rise in 2023 to 16.0m b/day, although President Xi's most recent rhetoric around continuing with a zero-COVID policy may put pressure on this forecast.

-Russia supply
+• Russia supply

-Russian supply has proved more resilient than some commentators expected, with production in July (latest data) down by only 0.5m b/day versus the start of the year.
+Russian supply has proved more resilient than some commentators expected, with production in September (latest data) down by only 0.3m b/day versus the start of the year.
 Supply in April and May had fallen by around 1m b/day from pre-invasion levels, but the bounce since then has been driven by higher domestic consumption and the rerouting of crude exports from Europe to Asia.
+All eyes are now on the EU embargos on Russian oil and oil products, which are due in Dec 2022 and February 2023.

-• Libya supply
+Libya supply

-The IEA reports that Libyan supply rebounded in August 2022 (latest data) to around 1.1m b/day, up from 0.7m b/day in July.
+The IEA reports that Libyan supply rebounded in September 2022 (latest data) to around 1.2m b/day, up from 0.8m b/day in July.
 The first tankers arrived in Libya to load oil for export in mid-July, ending a force majeure on key oilfields and ports that had been in place since April 2022.